caraneilwarner/writing-excuses/season-09/Writing-Excuses-9-35-What-to-do-when-you-disagree-with-your-editor.md

-# Writing Excuses 9.35: What to do when you disagree with your editor
+# 9.35: What to do when you disagree with your editor

 Listen [here](http://www.writingexcuses.com/2014/08/24/writing-excuses-9-35-what-to-do-when-you-disagree-with-your-editor/).